kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 }

 type DisaggregatedSetRoleScalerSpec struct {
-    // TargetRef selects the DisaggregatedSet and role this scaler drives.
-    // The DisaggregatedSet must exist in the same namespace.
-    // +required
-    TargetRef DisaggregatedSetRoleRef `json:"targetRef"`

-    // Replicas is the desired replica count for the referenced role's
+    // Replicas is the desired replica count for the associated role.
-    // new-revision LeaderWorkerSet.
-Written by the /scale subresource
+    // Written by an external autoscaler via the /scale subresource.
-    // (i.e., by HPA/KEDA).
-Read by the DisaggregatedSet controller.
+    // Read by the DisaggregatedSet controller.
+    //
+    // The DisaggregatedSet + role this scaler drives is derived from the
+    // scaler's controller ownerReference (kind: DisaggregatedSet) and the
+    // scaler's disaggregatedset.x-k8s.io/role label.
+Users do not name the
+    // target explicitly; the scaler's name — "<disaggregatedset>-<role>" —
+    // is authoritative.
     // +optional
+    // +kubebuilder:validation:Minimum=0
     Replicas *int32 `json:"replicas,omitempty"`
-}

-type DisaggregatedSetRoleRef struct {
-    // Name is the DisaggregatedSet name (same namespace).
-    // +required
-    Name string `json:"name"`

-    // Role is the role name inside that DisaggregatedSet.
-    // +required
-    Role string `json:"role"`
 }

 type DisaggregatedSetRoleScalerStatus struct {